Rick Leach (baseball): University of Michigan

 Leach was the first NCAA Division I (now FBS) player to pass for 200 points and score 200 points.
 He continues to hold the NCAA record for highest percentage of passes for touchdowns (400-499 attempts) with 45 in 462.
 One of the finest athletes in Michigan history, Leach was named All-Big Ten as a quarterback three times and also placed in the voting for the Heisman Trophy three times.

 Leach shattered all Michigan's career passing, total offense and touchdown records.
 He set an NCAA record for most touchdowns accounted for (82) and broke Big Ten records for total offense (6,460 yards), total plays (1,034), and touchdown passes (48).

-A standout on the diamond as well as the gridiron, Leach won the Big Ten batting championship as a junior and won the rare honor of being named All-American in both football and baseball.
+Leach won the Big Ten batting championship as a junior, and won the rare honor of being named All-American in both football and baseball.

 In 1999, Sports Illustrated published a list of "The 50 Greatest Sports Figures from Michigan" (in all sports), and ranked Leach 22nd.
 "The 50 Greatest Sports Figures from Michigan," Sports Illustrated, December 27, 1999.